amannn/next-intl/examples/example-app-router-without-i18n-routing/README.md

 An example that showcases how an app can provide a locale in `i18n.ts` to `next-intl` in an App Router setup.

-This can be useful in the following cases:

-1. You'd like to provide a locale to `next-intl`, e.g. based on user settings
-2. Your app only supports a single language

 **Note that:**

 1. No `[locale]` segment needs to be added